bfontaine/clj/README.md

 ### Sequences (`clj.seqs`)

-`clj.seqs` aim to implement all Clojure functions that operate on sequences (see [the list here][seqs]).
+`clj.seqs` aims to implement all Clojure functions that operate on sequences (see [the list here][seqs]).
 They all work on iterables and return generators by default (Python’s closest equivalent of lazy seqs).
 We don’t support transducers.